 Yet, the following three videos by Muslim singers/rappers depict covered (I use the term loosely) Muslim women by revealing a deeply misconstrued image in terms of dress code and demeanour, under the fallacy of artistic expression.

-I won’t be sharing the artists’ names and song titles because they’re not germane to the theme.
-The focus isn’t on the songs or personalities.
-It’s their mutual misconception about the hijâb.
+I will not be sharing the artists’ names and song titles because they are not germane to the theme.
+The focus is not on the songs or personalities.
+It is their mutual misconception about the hijâb.

 #1: A PROVOCATIVE STANCE

 I had the displeasure of watching a video by an Arab singer showing women fully attired in white with their eyes exposed dancing somewhat provocatively.

 For Muslim viewers, you would think the spectacle would anger many.

 There was not a peep from Muslims, a blatant case of double standards, now a norm.
 If a non-Muslim produced such a video, add to it, a “Westerner”, a riot might have ensued.

 #2: SENSUALISING MODESTY

 In 2012, I came across a programme on Aljazeera English interviewing an activist and rapper on social injustices.